 \subsection{Construction of generator}

-The pseudo code of the proposed generator is given in Figure \ref{fig:rbfGen}.
-The input to the generator is the available data set and two parameters.
+The pseudo code of the proposed generator is given in Fig. \ref{alg:rbfGen}.
+The inputs to the generator are the available data set and two parameters.
 The parameter $minW$ controls the minimal acceptable kernel weight.
-The weight of the kernel is defined as the number of training instances which achieve maximal activation with that kernel.
+The weight of the kernel is defined as the number of training instances which achieve maximal activation with that kernel (and therefore belong to that kernel).
 All the learned kernels with weight less than $minW$ are discarded by data generator to prevent overfitting of the training data.
-The boolean parameter $nominalAsBinary$ controls the treatment of nominal attributes as described in Sect. \ref{sec:rbfPrepare}.
+The boolean parameter $nominalAsBinary$ controls the treatment of nominal attributes as described in Section \ref{sec:rbfPrepare}.

-Due to specific demands of RBF-DDA algorithm the data has to be preprocessed first (line 2 in Fig. \ref{fig:rbfGen}).
-This preprocessing includes normalization of attributes to $[0,1]$ and preparation of nominal attributes (see Sect. \ref{sec:rbfPrepare}).
-Function rbfPrepareData returns normalized data $D$ and normalization parameters $N$, which are used later when generating new instances.
-The learning algorithm takes the preprocessed data and returns the classification model $M$ in the form of Gaussian kernels (line 3).
-We store the learned parameters of the Gaussian kernels, namely their centers ${\bf t}$, weights $w$, and class values $c$ (lines 4, 5, and 6).
-The kernel weight $w_k$ equals the proportion of training instances which are activated by the $k$-th Gaussian unit.
-The class value $c_k$ of the unit corresponds to the output unit connected to the Gaussian unit $k$ (see Fig. \ref{fig:RBF-DDA} for an illustration).
-Theoretically, this extracted information would be sufficient to generate new data, however there are several practical considerations, which have to be taken into account if one is to generate new data comparable to the original one.
+Due to specific requirements of RBF-DDA algorithm, the data has to be preprocessed (line 2 in Fig. \ref{alg:rbfGen}).
+The preprocessing includes normalization of attributes to $[0,1]$ and preparation of nominal attributes (see Section \ref{sec:rbfPrepare}).
+Function rbfPrepareData returns normalized data $D$ and normalization parameters $N$ which are used later when generating new instances.
+The learning algorithm takes the preprocessed data and returns the classification model $M$ consisting f Gaussian kernels (line 3).
+We store the obtained parameters of the Gaussian kernels, namely their centers ${\bf t}$, weights $w$, and class values $c$ (lines 4, 5, and 6).
+The kernel weight $w_k$ equals the proportion of training instances activated by the $k$-th Gaussian unit.
+The class value $c_k$ of the unit corresponds to the output unit connected to the Gaussian unit $k$ (see Fig. \ref{fig:RBF-DDA} for illustration).
+The extracted information is sufficient to generate new data, however, there are several practical considerations which have to be taken into account if one is to generate new data similar to the original one.